-UDI barcodes can be encoded in 3 different formats, the GS1, HIBCC and ICCBBA.
+UDI barcodes can be encoded into 3 different formats, GS1, HIBCC and ICCBBA.
 All 3 barcode types contain the exact same information but are presented differently.

-The problem is, that not all devices and computer systems are able to track and scan the different types of UDI barcodes - That’s why manufacturers often place more than one barcode style on the product.
+The problem is, that not all devices and computer systems can track and scan the different types of UDI barcodes - That’s why manufacturers often place more than one barcode style on the product.

 So, we created a solution that allows all the UDI data to be collected in a simple scan.